 ROS GRAY (Art) is author of Cinemas of the Mozambican Revolution (Boydell and Brewer, 2020).
 She has analysed the ecological and planetary resonances of work by artists including Renée Green, Antonio Ole and Kiluanji Kia Henda.
 With Shela Sheikh, she co-edited the Third Text special issue, ‘The Wretched Earth: Botanical Conflicts and Artistic Interventions” (2018), exploring environmental violence and the politics of the soil.
 She is Coordinator of the Goldsmiths Allotment.
 She led the development of the MA Art & Ecology and is leading the planning of an Art Research Garden at Goldsmiths.
 She convened the CHASE series of lectures and workshops, “What Can a Garden Be?”.

-AYESHA HAMEED (Visual Cultures) produces performance, audio, video and written work that explores contemporary borders and migration, critical race theory, and visual cultures of the Black Atlantic, particularly thinking about afrofuturism’s possible intertwinement with the Anthropocene.
+AYESHA HAMEED (Art) produces performance, audio, video and written work that explores contemporary borders and migration, critical race theory, and visual cultures of the Black Atlantic, particularly thinking about afrofuturism’s possible intertwinement with the Anthropocene.
 She has performed and exhibited internationally.
 Her publications include Futures and Fictions, co-edited with Simon O’Sullivan and Henriette Gunkel (Repeater, 2017), Visual Cultures as Time Travel, with Henriette Gunkel (Sternberg Press, 2018), and contributions to Forensis (Sternberg Press, 2014), Unsound/Undead (Urbanomic, 2019).

 GRAHAM HARWOOD (Media, Communications and Cultural Studies) is part of the artist group YoHa, with Matsuko Yokokoji.
 YoHa’s work involves the use of art as a mode of enquiry into technical objects.
 Most recently their investigations have been carried out within the fields of health, war, oceans and death.
 Currently YoHa is engaged in the flows of the sea, a distance from the norms of land, its state actors and fixed capital investments.
 Recent work in this area includes: Wrecked on the Intertidal Zone with Critical Art Ensemble, Fran Gallardo and Andy Freeman, and Wasted: Voyages in the Thames Estuary (2021).